tagion/tagion/docs/gov/glossary/index.md

 ## Nodes

-A node is any device that connects to the network to help maintain the Database (link).
+A node is any device that connects to the network to help maintain the [database](/gov/glossary#distributed-database).
 Nodes perform various roles, such as storing a copy of the database, validating and propagating transactions, and participating in the consensus process (link).

 There are three types of nodes:

 #### Core Nodes:
-At the heart of the system, core nodes are tasked with maintaining the database and reaching agreement on the data submitted and stored—a process referred to as consensus (link).
+At the heart of the system, core nodes are tasked with maintaining the database and reaching agreement on the data submitted and stored—a process referred to as [consensus](/gov/glossary#consensus).
 These nodes uphold the integrity and security of the system, ensuring that the data stored is accurate and protected.

 #### Relay Nodes:
 These nodes act as intermediaries, collecting, collating, and managing user requests to submit or retrieve data.
 Because they also filter out spam and unnecessary requests, they significantly reduce the load on core nodes, enhancing the overall efficiency of the system.